 5. Dumbbell Step-Ups (Enhancing Balance and Control)

 This exercise helps in working various joints at a particular time.
-As a basketball player, you need to have great balance and coordination.
+As a college basketball player, you need to have great balance and coordination.
 This exercise trains one leg at a time and is considered to improve your running ability.
 Here are basic instructions when you are performing the dumbbell step-ups!

 - You should use decent weight dumbbells